Short on time? Here is the best adware removal tool in 2022:

 Are adware removal tools and antivirus software the same thing?

 No. Many antivirus scanners don’t consider adware to be a serious threat.

 That said, the adware removal tools found in the antiviruses on this list are the best on the market.
 These products protect you against all types of adware and also against a wide range of other threats.
-And they also include excellent internet security protections like anti-phishing protection, a firewall, and a VPN to ensure you stay secure and fully protected online.
+Plus they include excellent internet security protections like anti-phishing protection, firewalls, and VPNs to ensure you stay secure and fully protected online.